Train and evaluate¶

 Training with Wikipedia¶

 Currently a random sample of Wikipedia articles is used for training.
 The full article content is therefore necessary and a dedicated database will be created the first time the training is launched.
-This additional database is used and required only for training.
+This additional database is used and is required only for training.
 You will need the Wikipedia XML dump corresponding to the target languages available in a directory indicated in the

-yaml config files under
+yaml config files by the parameter

 The following command will build the two models used in entity-fishing, the